Pranitha9102/rag-document-qa-app/README.md

 **Prometheus** collects metrics and **Grafana** visualizes them.
 This is the standard open-source observability stack used at essentially every company.
 The API exposes metrics on a `/metrics` endpoint, Prometheus scrapes that endpoint every five seconds, and Grafana draws real-time charts from Prometheus.

+**GitHub Actions** runs a two-job CI pipeline on every push: a Python smoke test that verifies imports and installs dependencies, then a Docker build that catches container issues before deploy.

 ---

 ## Observability